carrierwaveuploader/carrierwave/README.md

 ### Using Vips

 CarrierWave version 2.2.0 added support for the `libvips` image processing library, through [ImageProcessing::Vips](https://github.com/janko/image_processing/blob/master/doc/vips.md).
-Its functionality matches that of the RMagic and MiniMagic processors, but it uses less memory and offers [faster processing](https://github.com/libvips/libvips/wiki/Speed-and-memory-use).
+Its functionality matches that of the RMagick and MiniMagick processors, but it uses less memory and offers [faster processing](https://github.com/libvips/libvips/wiki/Speed-and-memory-use).
 To use the Vips processing module you must first install `libvips`, for example:

 ````bash
 $ sudo apt install libvips